Can You Paint Pressure Treated Wood?

-Yes, you can paint pressure treated wood, but only after it’s had enough time to dry properly.
-Painting too soon traps moisture.
-This leads to peeling, poor adhesion, and a waste of time and valuable material.
-Let the wood dry thoroughly, prep the surface correctly, and use the right type of primer and paint.
+Yes, you can paint pressure treated wood, but only after it has had enough time to dry properly.
+Painting too soon can trap moisture beneath the surface.
+This leads to peeling, poor adhesion, and premature finish failure.
+The fix is straightforward: let the wood dry thoroughly, prep the surface correctly, and use the right primer and paint for the job.

 What Is Pressure Treated Wood?